Mika Koivuniemi: PBA50 Tour

 Koivuniemi came out of retirement in 2018 to participate in the PBA Senior U.S. Open, a major championship on the PBA50 Tour (formerly PBA Senior Tour).
 He was the #2 qualifier after the first 24 games, moved up to the #1 seed after the match play round, and won the tournament on June 15 for his first PBA50 Tour title.
 He stated he will bowl in an occasional professional event when he is able to get time off from his coaching duties.

 Koivuniemi was again the top qualifier at the 2019 PBA Senior U.S. Open, but this time he lost the title match to Norway's Tore Torgersen in an all-Scandinavia final.

 After resigning from his UAE team coaching position, he returned to Michigan (residing in Traverse City) to participate on the 2024 PBA50 Tour full-time.
 Despite not winning a title, Koivuniemi had an excellent 2024 PBA50 season.
 He made the top ten in all ten events he entered, made the stepladder finals eight times, and had three runner-up finishes.

 On July 15, 2025, Koivuniemi won his second PBA50 Tour title in the PBA50 Petraglia Championship held in Jackson, Michigan.
+On July 22, 2026, he won his third PBA50 Tour title and second PBA50 major at the Bud Moore PBA50 Players Championship.